medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

 ## Open questions

 - `anchorOccurrence: "any"` implementation in `cctb` — semantics are settled (above), the translator work is not done yet.
-Two known costs: sibling groups' translation is coupled, and multi-clause `"any"` quantifies over a product of candidate sets, so single-clause is the sensible first increment.
+Known costs, largest first: a chained `"any"` anchor's candidates must become a correlated query rather than a hoisted per-patient date; sibling groups' translation is coupled; and multi-clause `"any"` quantifies over a product of candidate sets, so single-clause is the sensible first increment.
 - Chained anchors in `cctb` do not apply the chained group's own window when gathering candidates — settled semantics, open implementation gap, changes results rather than only performance.
 - Overlap vs. containment for narrow relative windows — step 5's inherited overlap-sufficiency rule